qiuyue1993/Notes/VisualDialog/Paper_Summarize/Paper-Summarize_Two-can-play-this-Game-Visual-Dialog-with-Discriminative-Question-Generation-and-Answering.md

 - Perform similarity scoring and feature fusion jointly using MLP.

 #### Network Training
-- Adam optimizer with a learning rate of $10-3$
+- Adam optimizer with a learning rate of $10^{-3}$
 - Sharing the weights of the language embedding greatly helps in learning better word representations.
 - Two hidden layered MLP nets performs better than one layer.
 - **All our models converge in under 5 epochs of training on VisDial dataset.**

 #### Implementation Details
 - **Utilize deep metric learning and a self-attention mechanism to train a discriminator network which leverages the availability of answer options.
-We achieve this via a simple LSTM-MLP approach. **
+We achieve this via a simple LSTM-MLP approach.**

 #### VisDial-Q Dataset and Evaluation
 -  We create a similar ‘VisDial-Q evaluation protocol.’
 A visual question generation system is required to choose one out of 100 next question candidates for a given question-answer pair.